GrahamDumpleton/wsgiorg/frameworks.rst

     applications.
 `Zope <https://zope.readthedocs.io>`_
     The Zope web application server has been using WSGI as the default publishing method starting with version 4.
-A sample configuration using the ``waitress`` WSGI server is included, but most WSGI-compliant servers are supported.

 Deprecated Systems